About Ladybug

-When she’s not working she enjoys long walks, chasing balls and being anywhere it’s wet.
-She also likes spending time with Sweet Pea the cat, and chasing and wrestling with our other pup, Ladybug.
-Ice cubes are her favorite snack.
+When not working she enjoyed long walks, chasing balls and being anywhere it’s wet.
+She also liked spending time with Sweet Pea the cat, and chasing and wrestling with our other pup, Ladybug.
+Ice cubes were her favorite snack.

 Pictures of Annabelle by Her Friends

-I never take pictures of Annabelle when she’s working.
-Not only is it required that a handler stay focused on the dog and its behavior at all times, but there are myriad privacy rules within institutions that forbid it.
+I never take pictures while we’re working; not only is it required that a handler stay focused on the dog and its behavior at all times, but there are myriad privacy rules within institutions that forbid it.
 Patients, families and staff are allowed to photograph her however, and sometimes they send us copies.

 In training volunteers to care for patients at our Zen Hospice Project in San Francisco, we tell them that they receive more from their service than they give.
 Initially volunteers might feel that their role is to give comfort and spiritual support as an act of charity.
 But in the end, volunteers experience that they are the ones to whom charity has been done.
 The patients, acting however unintentionally as good spiritual teachers, have somehow guided the volunteers to open up, to become whole.
 Besides, whatever you think you are giving - time, money, possessions, love - was never yours in the first place.
 It was a gift, given for no particular reason, and you are merely passing it on.